Traveling Around: Almaty, Kazakhstan (The life of an international school teacher is good!)

 • Quality School International Atyrau (0 Comments)

 If you are on a trip right now, away from your host country, write to us at firstname.lastname@example.org with your “Can you relate?” traveling experiences.
-Tell us where you are traveling in the world and how you are coping with any culture shock.
-If we choose your “Can you relate?” experience, International School Community will give you a coupon code for 1 free month of premium membership!
+Tell us where you are traveling in the world, what you are seeing and how you are coping with any culture shock.
+Once your Traveling Around experience is posted on our blog, International School Community will give 6 free months of premium membership!